ibm-cloud-architecture/dba-gitops-catalog/README.md

 ### Red Hat OpenShift

 * Get a running OpenShift v4.7+ cluster with enough resources to deploy cloud pak for automation.
-A cluster will all capabilities need 11 nodes (see [system requirements](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.x?topic=pei-system-requirements)):
+A cluster will all capabilities need 11 nodes (see [system requirements](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.3?topic=ppd-system-requirements)):

    * Master (3 nodes): 4 vCPU and 8 Gi memory on each node.
    * Worker (8 nodes): 16 vCPU and 32 Gi memory on each node.

 * Be sure to have the cluster using Network Time Protocol by setting [a chrony time service](https://www.ibm.com/docs/en/openshift?source=https%3A%2F%2Fdocs.openshift.com%2Fcontainer-platform%2F4.7%2Finstalling%2Finstall_config%2Finstalling-customizing.html%23installation-special-config-chrony_installing-customizing&referrer=SSYHZ8_21.0.x%2Fcom.ibm.dba.install%2Fop_topics%2Ftsk_preparing_demo.html).

-For demo purpose, a three nodes cluster is enough ( 32 CPUs and 64Gi RAM (e.g., flavor c3c.32x64 on ROKS)).
+For demo purpose, a three nodes cluster should be enough ( 32 CPUs and 64Gi RAM (e.g., flavor c3c.32x64 on ROKS)).
 See this [set of questions](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.3?topic=deployments-quick-reference-qa-demo) to review.

 1. As you may use `ssh` on a cluster node, append your personal local public key (id_rsa.pub) to the cluster bootstrap server `~/.ssh/authorized_keys`: